 - T3.9.2 the use of alternative materials or tubing sizes to those specified in T3.4.1 "Baseline Steel Material," is allowed, provided they have been judged by a technical review to have equal or superior properties to those specified in T3.4.1. - T3.9.3 Approval of alternative material or tubing sizes will be based upon the engineering judgment and experience of the chief technical inspector or his appointee. - T3.9.4 The technical review is initiated by completing the "Structural Equivalency Spreadsheet" (SES) using the format given in Appendix T-1. - T3.9.5 Structural Equivalency Spreadsheet Submission - a.
 Address SESs must be submitted to the officials at the competition you are entering at the address shown in the Appendix or indicated on the competition website. - b.
 Due Date SESs must be submitted no later than the date indicated on the competition website.
-Teams that submit their Structural Equivalency Spreadsheet after the due date for the competition will be penalized 10 points per day up to a maximum of 50 points, which will be taken off the team's Total Score.
+Do Not Resubmit SES's unless instructed to do so. - T3.9.6 Vehicles completed under an approved SES must be fabricated in accordance with the materials and processes described in the SES. - T3.9.7 Teams must bring a copy of the approved SES with them to Technical Inspection.